r3b0rNjHs/sre-infra/README.md

 Objective 3:

 - Add Argo CD Helm repository to Helm (after installing minikube and helm, and starting minikube): `helm repo add argo-cd https://argoproj.github.io/argo-helm `
-- Create a values.yaml file with basic Argo CD configuration
+- Create a values.yaml file with basic Argo CD configuration.
-- Install Argo CD using Helm: ` helm install argocd argo-cd/argo-cd -f values.yaml ` in this case i will run it on the default namespace
+- Install Argo CD using Helm: ` helm install argocd argo-cd/argo-cd -f values.yaml ` in this case i will run it on the default namespace.
-- Run the server with: `kubectl port-forward svc/argocd-server 8080:443`
+- Run the server with: `kubectl port-forward svc/argocd-server 8080:443`.
 ![argocd_basic](https://github.com/r3b0rNjHs/sre-infra/raw/main/images/argocd_basic.jpg)
-- Log in with admin and the initial password, the password can be get with: `kubectl get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d`
+- Log in with admin and the initial password, the password can be get with: `kubectl get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d`.
-- Notice that it is a initial set up password that is highly recommended to be changed, for this example i just retrieved it and use it
+- Notice that it is a initial set up password that is highly recommended to be changed, for this example i just retrieved it and use it.
 - After log in this will be what will be prompt in the web:
 ![argocd_home](https://github.com/r3b0rNjHs/sre-infra/raw/main/images/argocd_home.jpg)

 Objective 4:

-- Create the k8s deployment yaml (here we will be adding as a spec the 2 desired replicas), the k8s service yaml and the Argo CD app yaml
+- Create the k8s deployment yaml (here we will be adding as a spec the 2 desired replicas), the k8s service yaml and the Argo CD app yaml.
-- Apply the manifests to the k8s cluster: `kubectl apply -f argocd/custom-deployment.yaml` and `kubectl apply -f argocd/custom-service.yaml`
+- Apply the manifests to the k8s cluster: `kubectl apply -f argocd/custom-deployment.yaml` and `kubectl apply -f argocd/custom-service.yaml`.
-- Apply the Argo CD manifest: `kubectl apply -f argocd/argo-cd-application.yaml`
+- Apply the Argo CD manifest: `kubectl apply -f argocd/argo-cd-application.yaml`.
-- And I was done (kinda, since i had to make some commits to fix health status but the final result will be shown below):
+- Final result shown below:
 ![argocd_app](https://github.com/r3b0rNjHs/sre-infra/raw/main/images/argocd_app.png)
 ![argocd_app_details](https://github.com/r3b0rNjHs/sre-infra/raw/main/images/argocd_app_details.png)